OUTDOOR OCCUPATIONAL THERAPY

 If it’s your first day with us or 5th month, new routines & new people can bring excitement and nerves.
 We honor each child’s feelings and aim to help them feel safe and comfortable in their own time and in their own way.
 To help your child prepare for their first session:

-- Read the Welcome Packet together, notice the toilet photo
+- Read the Welcome Packet together with your child

 - Prepare your child’s bag together